rdappel/courses/pages/csharp-introduction-to-programming/assignments/population.md

 Show your instructor (classroom students), or push your code to the Azure DevOps repository and submit the URL to Blackboard.

-> [!NOTE] If you don't know how to push your code to Azure DevOps, contact your instructor for assistance.